Ibrahim ibn al-Mahdi

+Biography

-Ibrahim's mother was Shaklah, a Negress.
-Her father was Khwanadan, steward of Masmughan.
+Ibrahim was born in 779.
+He was the son of Abbasid caliph al-Mahdi, and was born during the Caliphate of his father.
+His mother was Shaklah, whose father was Khwanadan, steward of Masmughan.
 She had a brother named Humayd.
-She was acquired by Al-Mahdi together with Al-Bahtariyah, when she was a child.
+She was acquired by Al-Mahdi when she was a child.
 He presented her to his concubine Muhayyat, who, discovering a musical talent in the child, sent her to the famous school of Taif in the Hijaz for a thorough musical education.
 Years later Al-Mahdi, then caliph, took her as his concubine.

-She gave birth to Al-Mahdi's powerful and dark-skinned son Ibrahim.
+One of his wives was Umm Muhammad.
+She was the daughter of Salih al-Miskin and Umm Abdullah bint Isa ibn Ali.
+After Inrahi divorced her, she married Harun al-Rashid.

 During the Fourth Fitna, Ibrahim was proclaimed caliph on 20 July 817 by the people of Baghdad, who gave him the regnal name of al-Mubarak (المبارك) and declared his reigning nephew al-Ma'mun deposed.
 Ibrahim received the allegiance of the Hashemites.
 He had to resign in 819, and spent the rest of his life as a poet and a musician.
 He is remembered as "one of the most gifted musicians of his day, with a phenomenal vocal range", and a promoter of the then innovative 'Persian style' of song, 'which was characterized inter alia by redundant improvisation'.

+Ibrahim died in 839 during the Caliphate of his younger nephew al-Mu'tasim.

 Siblings

 Ibrahim was related to several Abbasid caliphs.
-He was also contemporary and related to several Abbasid caliphs, princess and princesses.
+He was also contemporary to several Abbasid caliphs, princess and princesses.
 Ibrahim was at one point married to Abbasid princess Umm Muhammad.